top of page

 About

 Friends of Stoneworks Orkney is a charity dedicated to supporting the local community.
-It is managed by John Hamilton, a skilled stonemason with his partner, Ann Sutherland, who is affectionately known as Queen Ann.
+It is managed by John Hamilton, a skilled stonemason and Ann Sutherland (Queen Ann).

 John's Story